Minor in Possession of Alcohol

 - A flask of liquor in your pocket

-Constructive possession is much harder for the prosecution to prove, and usually occurs when the alcohol is readily accessible to the minor, but was not physically possessed.
+Constructive possession is much harder for the prosecution to prove.
+The constructive possession of an alcoholic beverage usually occurs when the alcohol is readily accessible to the minor, but was not physically possessed.
 Constructive possession requires that the minor was aware that the alcohol was present, they had the ability to take possession of the alcohol and that the minor had the intent to take actual possession of the alcohol.

 Examples of constructive possession can include: